by Scott Ronalds

 If you hold a TFSA, you do not receive any tax slips from us.
 These accounts are exempt from tax, and any contributions/withdrawals do not generate any tax-related documents.
 You should be sure, however, to adhere to the maximum contribution limits for these accounts and the rules relating to re-contributions if you do make a withdrawal.

-All of your tax-related documents related to your investments at Steadyhand are now available in our client portal.
+All tax documents related to investments held at Steadyhand are now available in our client portal.
 If you can’t find a slip/receipt you think you should have, or if you have any questions about a specific document, please contact us at 1-888-888-3147.

 We're not a bank.